-Scientifically Proven Potencies It started with a formula creadted by SuperNutrition.
+Scientifically Validated Potencies It started with a formula created by SuperNutrition.
 One based on the latest science, one that was balanced and effective, one that reflected the high potency theories of Linus Pauling and the cellular nutrition theories of Richard Passwater.
-That formula was the beginning of a company call SuperNutrition, a company whose mission is to make the world a better place through better nutrition.
-In a world, a company commited to formulations based on scientifically proven potencies.

-USP stands for United States Pharmacopeia, which is the established raw material standard that confirms that the nutrient is pur, safe and a perfectly formed, bio-identical replica of the same molecule found in foods, or in the case of folic acid, a version of the vitamin that is far more stable and maintains potency much longer than the same nutrient found in foods.
+USP stands for United States Pharmacopeia, which is the established raw material standard that confirms that the nutrient is pure, safe, and a perfectly formed, bio-identical replica of the same molecule found in foods, or in the case of folic acid, a version of the vitamin that is far more stable and maintains potency much longer than the same nutrient found in foods.